mattermost/mattermost-handbook/operations/research-and-development/product/product-planning/feature-requests.md

 ## Where are feature requests tracked?

 At Mattermost, we track paid customer feature requests in [Productboard](https://portal.productboard.com/mattermost/33-what-matters-to-you).
-Productboard is an internal tool used for tracking and organizing customer intelligence, feedback and requests.
-Customer-facing teams can add notes to productboard based on [this process](https://handbook.mattermost.com/operations/research-and-development/product/how-to-guides-for-product/how-to-use-productboard#productboard-insights-also-called-notes).
+Productboard is an internal tool used for tracking and organizing customer intelligence, feedback, and requests.
+Customer-facing teams can add notes to Productboard based on [this process](https://handbook.mattermost.com/operations/research-and-development/product/how-to-guides-for-product/how-to-use-productboard#productboard-insights-also-called-notes).

 [Uservoice](https://mattermost.uservoice.com/forums/306457-general) is used for our community to submit a request or upvote existing requests.